Room-scale

-Room-scale (sometimes written without the dash) is a design paradigm for virtual reality (VR) experiences which allows users to freely walk around a play area, with their real-life motion reflected in the VR environment.
+Room-scale is a design paradigm for virtual reality (VR) experiences which allows users to freely walk around a play area, with their real-life motion reflected in the VR environment.
 Using 360 degree tracking equipment such as infrared sensors, the VR system monitors the user's movement in all directions, and translates this into the virtual world in real-time.
 This allows the player to perform tasks, such as walking across a room and picking up a key from a table, using natural movements.
-In contrast, a stationary VR experience might have the player navigate across the room using a joystick or other input device.
+In contrast, a stationary VR experience might have the player navigate across the room using a joystick or other input device, which may cause motion sickness.

 The HTC Vive virtual-reality system incorporates room-scale tracking in its core design, using two infrared tracking stations located in opposite corners of the room to monitor the movement of the player.
+Its SteamVR tracking technology is developed by Valve and allows areas up to 10 m x 10 m.